 Rinpung Dzong in Paro, Bhutan

-If you are connecting from Nepal, we have some recommended add-on trips that you may consider;
+If you are connecting to/from Nepal, we have some recommended add-on trips that you may consider;

 Depending on your flight time; visit the following sights:

-Kuenselcholing View Point: A place from where you can get a good overview of the Thimphu valley is from the Buddha point (Kuensel Phodrang).
-It is again a short drive from the town.
-You can pay your obeisance and offer prayers to the Buddha, the largest statue in the country and then walk around and take a glimpse of the valley.
+Kuenselcholing View Point: The best way to get a good overview of the Thimphu Valley is to visit Buddha Point (Kuensel Phodrang).
+It’s only a short drive away from the town.
+At Buddha point, you can pay your respects to the largest statue in the country, offer prayers, and take in the breathtaking views of the valley.

-Memorial Chorten: This particular Chorten was constructed in 1974 as a memorial for the third King of the country, King Jigme Dorji Wangchuck, who is widely regarded as the father of modern Bhutan.
+Memorial Chorten: This Chorten was built in 1974 as a tribute to King Jigme Dorji Wangchuck, the third King of Bhutan and the father of modern Bhutanese society.

-Tashichho Dzong: The name means Fortress of Glorious Religion.
-It was built in 1641 by Zhabdrung Ngawang Namgyel.
-It houses the secretariat building, the throne room and the office of the king, and the central monk body.
-Later relax for the day and stroll around the city.
+Tashichho Dzong: The majestic fortress of glorious religion, known as the ‘Dzong’, was constructed in 1641 by Zhabdrung Ngawang Namgyel.
+It features the secretariat building, the throne room, the office of the king, and the central monk body.
+After exploring the Dzong, take some time to relax and explore the city.

-Later visit Kichu Lhakhang, Ringpung Zong, and National Museum and stroll around the town and see how locals live.
+After your journey to the top, visit Kichu Lhakhang, Ringpung Zong, and the National Museum to get a glimpse of how the locals live.

 Departure Transfer to Paro Airport and fly to Kathmandu (1310 m) or your onward destination.